-Expats thinking of a move to Qatar should brace themselves for Qatar’s extreme heat.
-The country's desert climate creates unbearable peak temperatures that mean new arrivals have to be wary of heat exhaustion and sunstroke.
+Expats thinking of a move to Qatar should brace themselves for the country’s extreme heat.
+Its desert climate creates unbearable peak temperatures that mean new arrivals have to be wary of health-related issues, including heat exhaustion and sunstroke.

 The weather in Qatar is characterised by abundant sunshine and little rainfall.
 Rain appears in short bursts during winter (December to February) and rarely totals more than three inches in a year.

 The brief transitional seasons are by far the most pleasant.
 Spring (March to May) and autumn (October to November) bring temperatures of around 63°F (17°C) with low levels of humidity.

 Conversely, Qatar's long summers (May to September) can reach 122°F (50°C), but generally average around 106°F (41°C), while humidity can rise to 90 percent at times.

 Most expats vacate the country during the hottest months of June, July and August, and planning a holiday during this period is highly recommended.
 Otherwise, expats will have to learn to adapt accordingly to the weather in Qatar.
 We recommend they wear a hat, sunglasses and sunscreen at all times when outdoors; organise outdoor activities for the early morning and late evening; park cars in shaded areas and use a protective screen; and remember to drink plenty of fluids.